stewart-lab/fast_km/README.md

 - API server on port 8000
 - Dashboard on port 8501

-### Option 2: Manual Setup
+### Option 3: Manual Setup

-If you prefer to run components separately:
+If you prefer to run components separately, which can be nice for debugging:

 ```bash
 # Start Redis